 Most servo motors can operate on 5 volts without problem and can use the 5-volt output on the Arduino board.
 However this is not a very good idea because servos can consume a fair amount of current, especially when placed under load.
 This might be more current than the voltage regulator on the Arduino board can take.

+While most Arduino boards can support one micro servo it still strains the regulator a lot.
 It is a much better idea to use a separate power supply for your servo motor.
-If you REALLY must power a servo directly from the Arduino limit it to one micro servo.
+If you really must power a servo directly from the Arduino limit it to one micro servo.

-Code for controlling the Servo motor .
+Code for controlling the Servo motor using Arduino.

 The sketch makes use of the Arduino Servo Library which is included with your Arduino IDE.
 As its name implies its is a library for controlling servo motors with PWM.